 At some stage, most boys get out a ruler or a tape measure to find out how long their penis is.
 Dr Delvin says there's little point in doing this when the penis is limp because the length of a flaccid penis can vary a lot, for example depending on how cold the room is.

 To get a precise measurement, do it when you have an erection.
-Take the measurement from the base of the penis on the side nearer to the tummy, up to the tip, where the hole is.
+It is standard to measure the penis on the top side, from the base to the tip.

 Average penis size